HeuristicPerson/bluetooth_2_hid/README.md

 #### 5.1.2.
 Raspberry Pi Zero (2) W(H)

-For the Pi0's, the situation is quite the opposite: Do _not_ use the power port to connect to the target device, _use_ the other port instead (typically labeled "DATA" or "USB").
-The power port is solely used for power supply.
+For the Pi Zero, the situation is quite the opposite: Do _not_ use the power port to connect to the target device, _use_ the other port instead (typically labeled "DATA" or "USB").
+You may connect the power port to a stable power supply.

 ### 5.2.
 Command-line arguments